HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Modulation Modes.md

 One fascinating aspect of amateur radio is how available bandwidth influences our choice of modulation.
 Think of radio bands like different-sized sections of the electromagnetic spectrum:

-- **Narrow Sections (Limited Bandwidth)**: Modes like CW (Morse code) work brilliantly because they use an incredibly narrow slice of spectrum—like using just a sliver of a specific color in the rainbow.
+- **Narrow Sections (Limited Bandwidth)**: Modes like CW (Morse code) work brilliantly because they use an incredibly narrow slice of spectrum — like using just a sliver of a specific color in the rainbow.

 - **Wider Sections (More Bandwidth)**: Bands with more available frequencies can support "wider" modes.
 For example:
   - The 10-meter band has enough room for both narrow CW and wider SSB